All-Hands-AI/OpenHands/evaluation/swe_bench/BUILD_TESTBED_AND_ENV.md

 - Stability: setup could failed due to bad internet connectivity
 - Reliability: it is possible that an instance is considered failed not because the agent did badly, but because the environment setup failed.

-In Open Hands-SWE-Bench fork, we try to pre-build the **testbed** (i.e., code of the repository we want the agent to edit) AND the **conda environment**, so that in evaluation (inference) time, we can directly leverage existing environments for efficient evaluation.
+In OpenHands-SWE-Bench fork, we try to pre-build the **testbed** (i.e., code of the repository we want the agent to edit) AND the **conda environment**, so that in evaluation (inference) time, we can directly leverage existing environments for efficient evaluation.

 NOTE: We only support SWE-Bench lite for now.
 But modifying our existing scripts for full SWE-Bench should be quite straight forward.